Commercial fishing industry associations

 - Keith Harris (Senior Vice President) on 0427 713 445.

-The portal represents professional fishers (crab, net, line and pot) from all over Queensland.
+- The Fishermens Portal Inc. represents professional fishers (crab, net, line and pot) from all over Queensland.
 The portal's focus is on reducing costs of production and ensuring continued access to wild harvest seafood in a healthy environment, through the promotion of the sector and its products.
 To reach grass roots industry stakeholders on a large scale, contact:

 - Robert Pender (Chairman) on 0427 373 844 or email@example.com.